ujvalN/study-better-app/README.md

 # Our Goal
-Study Better is an app that aims to create informative and useful quizzes and flashcards from user input such as topics, courses, and topics.\n
+Study Better is an app that aims to create informative and useful quizzes and flashcards from user input such as topics, courses, and topics.<br>
 It is initially being build for the Schoolhouse.world CS Hackathon.

 ## Setup